Access IPOs

 Conclusion

-Investors get excited when they identify companies riding extraordinary macroeconomic trends.
+Investors get excited when they identify companies riding extraordinary macroeconomic trends, such as batteries and material science.
 This can lead us to private companies positioning to profit from massive opportunities.

 However, buying the stock early on can often prove difficult for retail investors.